mikemelch/hallie/README.md

 * Play a particular song, artist, or album in iTunes
 * Pause, resume, or skip the current song in iTunes
+* Save a frequented directory with a nickname

 Usage